mariorodeghiero/react-movie-chat/README.md

 - [styled-components](https://styled-components.com/) - Be able to style the application using CSS in JS.
 - [Firebase](https://firebase.google.com/) - Be able to use a realtime database.

+## If I have more time

+I would like:

+- To add tests using jest + enzyme
+- To fix the genres text
+- To improve the mobile experience

 ## Install

 First, clone the repo via git: